-Enter your home zip code to begin the comparison auto insurance quote process here and now!
+Enter your home zip code to begin the comparison auto insurance quote process now!

 Farmers Alliance Auto Insurance Overview

-The company considers its mission is to insure the remaining rural U.S. heartlands.
+The company’s mission is to insure the rural U.S. heartland.
 Farmers Alliance Mutual hopes to retain the best of rural America and its cultures with current technology and loss prevention methodologies.

 Farmers Alliance Auto Insurance and FAM Financial Information

 In 2008, the world’s financial markets collapsed.
 Farmers Alliance Mutual’s conservative asset management strategy saw the company in good stead.
-The firm entered the downdraft in the financial markets with an equity portfolio reduced to just 5.5% of equity.
+The firm entered the downdraft in the financial markets with an equity portfolio reduced to just 5.5 percent of equity.

 The company reported a net loss of $3.332 million in 2008.
 No additional financial reports have been posted to the company’s website.